contardi/docker-lemp/README.md

 #Docker LEMP + XDebug

-#### Just another multipurpose LEMP + XDebug Docker
+### Just another multipurpose LEMP + XDebug Docker

+This version uses MySQL, if you need a version with MariaDB it's possible use the v1.0
-You need to change the args into the docker-compose.yml files to your current user, UID and GID \
+Don't forget to change the .env to your current user
-That'll enable you to change the files with the same permissions as www-data into the php server

 * NGINX
 * PHP 5.6
-* PHP 7.1
-* PHP 7.2
-* PHP 7.3
 * PHP 7.4
+* PHP 8.1
-* PHP 8.1 (latest)
+* PHP 8.2 (latest)
-* XDebug
+* XDebug 3
-* MariaDB 10.4 (Magento 2 compatibility)
+* MySQL 8
 * PHPMyAdmin
 * Mongo
 * Memcached